-Doulas are trained professionals who provide continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible. — dona.org
+Doulas are trained professionals who provide continuous physical, emotional, and informational support to a mother before, during, and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible. — dona.org

-The biggest difference between the two is one provides medical care and monitors the healthy and well-being of you and your baby during your pregnancy, birth, and postpartum (a midwife), and the other provides physical, emotional and informational support like a birthing coach during your pregnancy, birth and immediately postpartum (a doula).
+The biggest difference between the two is one provides medical care and monitors the health and well-being of you and your baby during your pregnancy, birth, and postpartum (a midwife).
+The other offers physical, emotional, and informational support, like a birthing coach during pregnancy, birth, and immediately postpartum (a doula).